With some creativity and research, it turns out there are quite a few ways you can travel cheaply, but you can also get paid to travel as you please.

-You can learn more about freelance writing in the FREE Workshop by Earn More Writing, which shows you how to start a profitable freelance writing business.
+You can learn more about freelance writing in the Freelance Write From Home eBook, which shows you how to start a profitable freelance writing business.

 Starting a blog can be a great way to get paid to travel as digital nomads.
 Many bloggers can travel the world and share their experiences with others while getting paid for it as travel bloggers.